Spring Park, Croydon/Bromley

 After the Second World War council housing filled the remaining gaps, with only the municipal open spaces escaping development.

-Marked with a pin on the map below and shown in the photograph on the right,* All Saints church is a distinctive structure built in 1956 by the architectural partnership Curtis Green, Son and Lloyd.
+Shown in the photograph above, All Saints church is a distinctive structure built in 1956 by the architectural partnership Curtis Green, Son and Lloyd.
 It is a grade II listed building.

 Smaller clumps of the woodland also survive around Miller’s Pond and north of Links View Road, which was named for a former golf course laid out in 1922 on land now covered by the Shrublands estate.
 Links View Road (seen across Bridle Road) is shown in the photograph at the top of the article.